creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-18-DehazingDiffusion.md

 # Methods

 ## Formulation of the dehazing process
-Backscattered echoes are recieved by the ultrasound probe.
+Backscattered echoes are received by the ultrasound probe.
 The resulting ultrasound signal
 $$y$$
 consists of the sum of received echoes from the tissue
 $$x$$